Veelgestelde vragen

 Your home or office is sustainably heated and cooled by a Vaanster energy system, and we also ensure that your tap water is heated.
 You’re in good hands with Vaanster.
 Just remember to also set up a contract with an electricity and water provider, as we do not supply these services!

-What is a personal account?
+What is a personal Mijn Vaanster account?

-On 'My Vaanster', you can find all the important information relevant to you.
+On My Vaanster, you can find all the important information relevant to you.
 Here, you'll find your rates, invoices, and consumption details.
 Additionally, you can manage various aspects yourself, such as adjusting your advance payment, setting up automatic direct debit, and updating your email address.

 Read more